 • During the Lent season just like any country Salvadorans’ don’t consume meat on Fridays but eat only seafood instead during this time.

-• And at the end the week, Easter Sunday is celebrated with a special mass and a procession.
+• And at the end of the week, Easter Sunday is celebrated with a special mass and a procession.
+This is a day of celebration because Christ has gone back to life.